 To make a gift online, use Duke University’s secure giving site.

 Checks should be made payable to “Duke University” with a note in the memo section specifying your intent to support the Duke University Energy Initiative and listing fund code 3970014.
 Please mail your gift to the following address:

 Duke University Energy Initiative

 Many companies match or even triple charitable gifts made by employees and their spouses, retirees and board members.
 Learn more about corporate matching gifts.

 Bequests may be made by will or living trusts.
 These gifts can include life-income gifts, life insurance, retirement plans, retained life estates, charitable lead trusts and retained real estate, tangible property and securities.
 Learn more about planned giving.

 Corporations and Foundation Collaboration:

-The Duke University Energy Initiative’s programs will be of interest to foundations and corporations.
-We would be delighted to discuss potential sponsorships or partnerships.
+We would be delighted to discuss potential sponsorships or partnerships with foundations or corporations.
 Please contact Suellen Aldina, Director of Engagement and Administration (919-681-4908, firstname.lastname@example.org).

 Bring Your Expertise Back to Campus